-Microsoft further disrupts botnet, after initial efforts showed limited effect
+Microsoft further disrupts botnet after initial efforts showed limited effect

-SEATTLE – After Microsoft seized the U.S. servers of a botnet it feared could snarl state and local computer systems to sow distrust of the ongoing presidential election, the software giant now claims the international operations of Trickbot have largely been shut down as well.
+After Microsoft seized the U.S. servers of a botnet it feared could snarl state and local computer systems to sow distrust in the presidential election, the software giant now claims the international operations of Trickbot also have largely been shut down.

 Security researchers had questioned the effectiveness of Microsoft’s efforts to thwart the Trickbot botnet, a network of computers secretly infected by malware that can be controlled remotely, after seeing international servers still active and sending out malware via spam late last week.
-But Tuesday, Microsoft said its continuing efforts with global partners eliminated 94 percent of Trickbot’s “critical operational infrastructure,” including so-called command-and-control servers when the company first seized U.S.-based servers and new infrastructure Trickbot’s operators tried to bring online.
+But Tuesday, Microsoft said its continuing efforts with global partners eliminated 94% of Trickbot’s “critical operational infrastructure,” including so-called command-and-control servers when the company first seized U.S.-based servers and new infrastructure Trickbot’s operators tried to bring online.

-The U.S. seizures and the international cooperation with tech partners “has always been about disrupting Trickbot’s operations during peak election activity – doing what we can to take action at a critical time – and we’re encouraged by what we’re seeing,” Tom Burt, Microsoft’s vice president of customer security and trust, wrote in the blog post.
+The U.S. seizures and the international cooperation with tech partners have “always been about disrupting Trickbot’s operations during peak election activity — doing what we can to take action at a critical time — and we’re encouraged by what we’re seeing,” Tom Burt, Microsoft’s vice president of customer security and trust, wrote in the blog post.

 Trickbot, which is run by Russian-speaking criminals, posed a “theoretical but real” threat to election integrity by launching ransomware attacks, in which data is rendered inaccessible unless the victim pays a ransom, Burt told The Washington Post in an interview last week.
 Microsoft’s concern was not that the botnet could alter actual results, but rather that it could hobble election-reporting systems or other election technology that would shake the confidence of voters, especially those already on edge from President Donald Trump’s unfounded assaults on the integrity of mail-in ballots.